azsk/AzTS-docs/05-Cross-tenant subscription scan/OnboardTenantToAzTS.md

 ## Access token generation

 Access token for invoking the onboarding/offboarding APIs can be generated using the below steps:
 1. [Register an Azure AD application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) in the **host tenant**.
-This will be used to get an access token for invoking onboarding/offboarding APIs.
-Skip this step if Azure AD application is already present.
+This application would be used to get an access token for invoking onboarding/offboarding APIs.
+Skip this step if the application is already available.
 > **Note:** Same AAD application can be used to onboard/offboard more tenants to the AzTS solution in future.
-Avoid multiple AAD application creation.
+Avoid creating multiple AAD applications for onboarding/offboarding tenants.
 2. [Create secret for above application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-credentials) and store it at secure location for later reference.
+Skip this step if the secret is already available.
-3. Generate the access token using the below commands in powershell session
+3. Generate the access token using the below commands in a powershell session
 ``` PowerShell
 Install-Module -Name MSAL.PS -AllowClobber -Scope CurrentUser -repository PSGallery